Faxanadus/TransTrans/README.md

 **Areas for improvement**:
 +Add alternate language translations for instructions, GUI, and tooltips with automatic language detection based on OS language or selectable via Options.

+10/3/24 Version 20 Update:
+-Added the option to write timestamps to a log file with elapsed time since pressing the START button rather than the current time of day.
+-Added Japanese translation for tooltips.

 5/22/24 Version 19 Update:
 +Fixed an issue where the sending port for network display messages would not be updated properly.
 +Fixed and issue that could cause text to not be grabbed if the currently clipboard was empty (even if the clipboard was not being used).